 - The Governing Body reserve the right to withdraw the offer of a school place where false evidence is received in relation to the application.

 - It is the duty of governors to comply with regulations on class size limits at Foundation Stage and Key Stage One.
 The Governing Body may exceed the regulations for twins and children from multiple births where one of the children is the 30th child admitted.
 This also applies to in-year applicants who are looked after/previously looked after, children of UK service personnel or children who move into the area for whom there is no other school available within a reasonable distance.

 - If a child is a “summer born child”, parents can request that the date their child is admitted to school is deferred to later in the school year.
 However, the child has to start school before the end of that school year.
 If a parent wishes their child to be educated out of their normal school year (kept back a year), they must discuss this with the school before applying.
 However, the decision on this rests with the school (para 2.17 of the Admissions Code).

 - Parents may request that their child attend school part-time until he/she reaches his/her fifth birthday.

-PARENTS MUST COMPLETE A LOCAL AUTHORITY PREFERENCE FORM/ON-LINE APPLICATION AND SHOULD, IF APPLYING UNDER ANY OF THE FAITH CRITERIA, COMPLETE A SCHOOL SUPPLEMENTARY FORM.
+PARENTS MUST COMPLETE A LOCAL AUTHORITY PREFERENCE FORM/ON-LINE APPLICATION AND SHOULD, IF APPLYING UNDER ANY OF THE FAITH CRITERIA, COMPLETE THE SCHOOL SUPPLEMENTARY FORM BELOW.